Springfield High School (Louisiana)

 Springfield High School in Springfield, Louisiana, is a co-educational public high school under the Livingston Parish School Board.
-The school currently serves 361 students from the communities of Springfield and Killian in Livingston Parish, Louisiana.
-Principal is Spencer Harris.
-Colors are Royal blue and White.
+The school currently serves around 400 students from the communities of Springfield and Killian in Livingston Parish, Louisiana and other surrounding cities with certain exceptions.

 History

 The earliest known record of a graduating class was the Class of 1923, in which two males and three females were among the honorees.
 The original school buildings were burned down sometime in the 1970s.
 The only building that remained largely intact was the modern "3rd Hall" structure.

 Academics

 The Average ACT Score is a 24 and the graduation rate is 92% amongst students from 9-12 grade.

 Athletics

 Springfield High competes as a member of the Louisiana High School Athletic Association (LHSAA) Class 2A.
-The School's Mascot is a Bulldog and the teams are referred to as the "Bulldogs" and the "Lady Bulldogs".
+The School's Mascot is a bulldog, and the teams are referred to as the "Bulldogs" and the "Lady Bulldogs".